slott56/TigerShark/docs/source/architecture.rst

 Here are some more details on the Python packages and modules.

 -   :mod:`x12`.
-This is a package for handling the marshalling and unmarshalling of X12 messages.
+This is a package for handling the serializing and deserializing of X12 messages.

     -   :mod:`x12.base`.
 This has the abstract base class definitions for all messages.